 Handwriting and the Brain: Why Paper Beats Screens for Spelling

-Whenever my kids practiced spelling on paper (pencil in hand, real page in front of them), they were more grounded.
-More focused.
+When a kid practices spelling on paper (pencil in hand, real page in front of them), the focus is different.
+More grounded.
 More there.
-When they did the same practice on a screen, the engagement was thinner and the learning didn't seem to stick the same way.
-I never stopped to ask why.
-I just kept reaching for the notebook.
+Switch to a screen for the same practice and the engagement gets thinner.
+The learning doesn't seem to stick the same way.
+Plenty of parents never stopped to ask why.
+They just kept reaching for the notebook.

 Turns out there's a reason.